geopython/GeoHealthCheck/docs/config.rst

   - **centre_long**: Centre longitude for homepage map
   - **maxzoom**: maximum zoom level
   - **subdomains**: available subdomains to help with parallel requests
+- **GEOIP**: configuration for the geolocater service plugin.
+Default is the ip-api.com api.

 Example on overriding the configuration with an environment variable: ::